Quick Verdict

 That system does not emerge from choosing the right tool.
 It emerges from the discipline of documenting before automating, validating before deploying, and auditing consistently after launch.

-The businesses in our research that achieved the strongest ROI from automation were not the ones that deployed the most workflows or used the most sophisticated tools.
-They were the ones that treated automation as an operational discipline rather than a technology project.
+The consistent finding across McKinsey, Deloitte, Gartner, and Forrester research at enterprise scale is that the organizations achieving the strongest returns from automation are not the ones that deployed the most workflows or used the most sophisticated tools.
+They are the ones that treated automation as an operational discipline rather than a technology project.2 4 7 5

 Start with one process.
 Document it completely.
 Validate it manually.
 Build the minimum viable automation.
 Monitor it rigorously.
 Then build the next one.